Menu

 • 5-day pacing allows for a more thorough and relaxed experience compared to the 4-day version, including an additional campsite night in Lucmabamba and the historically significant Llactapata stop not included in the shorter version

-• Fully certified and experienced local guides from MACHU PICCHU PERU TRAVEL who have led travelers from around the world across this and other Andean routes, in multiple languages, with deep knowledge of the region’s history and culture
+• Fully certified and experienced local guides who have led travelers from around the world across this and other Andean routes, in multiple languages, with deep knowledge of the region’s history and culture

 • Agency-owned private transportation throughout the trip, operated by highly trained professional drivers on all transfers